lippertto/janus-trainer/README.md

 ## Features

-- Re-send verification mail
-- Reset password
+- Logout includes cognito logout
 - Make courses disabled.
 (Also in the UI.)
 - Playwright test: enter -> approve -> compensate.
 - Warning if training limits have been reached